GoogleCloudPlatform/cloud-hackathons/hacks/cloud-run/README.md

 ### Description

 We've already deployed a Cloud SQL instance for you.
 If you browse to `/sql`, you'll see that things are not working properly yet.
 You need to make sure that Cloud Run can connect to it.
 Pass the database name (`database`), database user name (`app`) and the database user password (`my-precious`) as environment variables in plain text (don't worry we'll fix that later) to the Cloud Run instance.

+> **Note**
+> The Compute Engine default service account has been assigned the right roles to access the SQL database.
+If you choose any other service account for your Cloud Run app, you'll have to make sure that it has the right permissions.

 ### Success Criteria